11hodgecal/FedoraMainMachine/readme.md

-This is the monitor configurations for my main machine to be copied into the main config files
+This is the monitor config for my main machine to be copied into the main dot files